foreversunyao/foreversunyao.github.io/_posts/2016-03-05-linuxprocess.md

 4       Not used/User-definable     For special purposes.
 5       Start the system normally with appropriate display manager. (with GUI)  Same as runlevel 3 + display manager.
 6       Reboot              Reboots the system.

+**system call**
+- Process Control
+1. fork(),
+2. exit(), The operating system reclaims resources that were used by the process after the exit() system call.
+3. exec(), any process may call exec() at any time.
+The currently running program is immediately terminated, and the new program starts executing in the context of the existing process.
+- File Management
+1. open()
+2. read()
+3. write()
+4. close()
+- Device Management
+1. ioctl(), device manipulation like reading from device buffers, writing into device buffers, etc.
+- Information Maintenance
+It handles information and its transfer between the OS and the user program.
+In addition, OS keeps the information about all its processes and system calls are used to access this information.
+1. getpid()
+2. alarm(), This system call sets an alarm clock for the delivery of a signal that when it has to be reached.
+3. sleep(), This System call suspends the execution of the currently running process for some interval of time
+- Communication
+Message Passing(processes exchange messages with one another) Shared memory(processes share memory region to communicate)
+1. pipe()
+2. shmget()
+3. mmap()